Perfect for a picnic or a potluck party, or any other occasion, these filo cups are easy to make and look so pretty!

 1-2 tbsp olive oil

-Few springs of garden herbs such as parsley, basil and chives
+Few sprigs of garden herbs such as parsley, basil, chives, thyme

 250g ricotta cheese

 4 slices smoked salmon ( optional ) chopped into bite-size pieces

 1 tablespoon capers chopped ( if using salmon )

 Salt and pepper to taste

 9 filo pastry sheets

 Lemon wedges to serve